spiderlili/Game-Conference-Notes/README.md

-# Game-Talks
+# Game Conference Talks
-Presentation Notes for Develop:Brighton 2022
+Collection of conference notes at Develop:Brighton 2022